-Growth in the proportion of the population over age 65 is expected to place significant demands on the Canadian health care system.
-Pharmacists must be prepared to effectively manage the pharmacotherapy in older patients in order to achieve optimal individual and health system outcomes.
-This selective course will prepare students for their future roles in geriatric practice through the development of specific competencies in the knowledge and application of pharmaceutical care for older adults.
+Growth in the proportion of the population over age 65 is expected to place significant demands on the health care system.
+Pharmacists must be prepared to manage the pharmacotherapy of older patients in order to achieve optimal individual and health system outcomes.
+This 26-hour selective course will prepare students for their future roles in geriatric practice through the development of specific competencies in the knowledge and application of pharmaceutical care for older adults.
 This course will cover demographics, biology of aging, socioeconomics, ethical issues, informed consent, elder abuse, and beliefs and barriers regarding health care and medication use in older individuals.
+Communication issues, unique needs of caring for seniors, and barriers to medication taking will also be addressed.